Let’s be real: Staying warm while hammocking ain’t easy.

 Thankfully, if down doesn’t seem right for you, there is another option: synthetic insulation.

 Synthetic is made from spun and wound polyester fibers, which are designed to mimic the insulating qualities of down.
 Its main advantage is that it provides warmth when wet, which makes it a huge improvement over down.
-Oh, and it doesn’t hurt, either, that synthetic insulation tends to be much the more affordable choice.
+Oh, and it doesn’t hurt, either, that synthetic insulation tends to be a much more affordable choice.

 Nevertheless, synthetic just doesn’t compare with down when it comes to weight savings and packability.
 Furthermore, synthetic tends to wear out faster than down over time.